zmarin/1ClickSync/LocalXpose_Setup.md

 2. View the logs: `sudo journalctl -u localxpose.service -n 50`
 3. Ensure your Flask application is running on localhost:8085
 4. Verify your DNS settings are correct in Namecheap
+5. Check the Flask application logs if the tunnel is not working.

 ## Updating Configuration